 Yes.
 If you are already a VVC member there is nothing more for you to do.

-Joining Vancouver Volunteer Corps as a VECTOR member is easy; there is no cost and no additional steps for you to follow.
+Joining Vancouver Volunteer Corps as a VECTOR member is easy and there is no cost and no additional steps for you to follow.
 You will have to agree to City of Vancouver Code of Conduct and Indemnity agreements.

 Why must applicants be 18 years or older?

-Members must have reached the age of majority in order to participate in certain activities or assignments.
+Members must have reached the age of majority to participate in certain activities or assignments.

-If you are under 18 years of age or represent a Vancouver high school grade 11 or 12 class and are interested in VECTOR’s mission, electronics, amateur radio or public service, please write to us about our youth outreach program.
-Contact firstname.lastname@example.org for more information.
+If you are under 18 years old or represent a Vancouver high school grade 11 or 12 class and are interested in VECTOR’s mission, electronics, amateur radio or public service, please write to us about our youth outreach program.
+Contact [email protected] for more information.